 Schools are rigorously screened on multiple criteria, most notably, passion and commitment.
 Participant schools receive the materials, funding, expert training, and experienced teaching artist mentor support to produce one full-scale musical production each year on a three-year path to sustainable capability.

-January – March 2019 – Interview period for schools who have applied
+February – March 2020 – Interview period for schools who have applied for participation in Years 2 & 3

 Training & Ongoing Mentoring:

-Three teachers from each participating school are taught the techniques and skills to develop and manage a musical theatre program (everything from casting, to rehearsal schedules, to staging/choreography and technical requirements, to cultivating parent/community engagement, to achieving economic sustainability) through a series of three, full-day professional development “boot-camps” each year of the three-year program, plus an ongoing mentoring/coaching relationship with an experienced theatre teaching artist.
+Three teachers from each participating school are taught the techniques and skills to develop and manage a musical theater program (everything from casting, to rehearsal schedules, to staging/choreography and technical requirements, to cultivating parent/community engagement, to achieving economic sustainability) through a series of three, full-day professional development “boot-camps” each year of the three-year program, plus an ongoing mentoring/coaching relationship with an experienced theater teaching artist.

 How to Apply: